paul-tqh-nguyen/joel_spolsky_text_generator/README.md

 This is a Joel Spolsky Blog Generator.

-The generated blogs are driven by a neural network trained on [Joel Spolsky's blogs]([https://www.joelonsoftware.com/](https://www.joelonsoftware.com/)).
+The generated blogs are driven by a neural network trained on [Joel Spolsky's blogs]([https://www.joelonsoftware.com/](https://www.joelonsoftware.com/)) via a character-level recurrent neural network.

 This is a simple application of the ideas found [here](http://karpathy.github.io/2015/05/21/rnn-effectiveness/).